Application Requirements & Instructions

 - What are some of your most sophisticated sociological thoughts?
 What is your grasp of sociological theory?
 (Provide us with a sense of your sociological imagination.)

 - Do you have deficiencies in your standardized test scores, statistics, and/or sociological theory preparation?
-(Self-identify the weakest area of your application and draw the committee's attention to the stronger parts of your application.)
+If so, please explain these issues to contextualize the weaknesses in your application and explain how your strengths will allow you to ultimately succeed in the program.

 Our department is committed to the diversity of our graduate program.
 You are encouraged (but not required) to also submit a diversity statement.
 The diversity statement should discuss how your background, experiences, and achievements will contribute to the University's goal of promoting excellence through diversity.
 You may also mention hardships or obstacles that you have overcome to complete your undergraduate or MA education (e.g. coming from a low-income background or being a first-generation college student).